Kellie Pickler: 21 Facts About The American Idol Contestant Turned Country Star

-You've likely heard of Kellie Pickler, even if you aren't a fan of country music.
-According to Biography, the star was born on June 28, 1986, and she got her start in beauty pageants before rising to worldwide fame on the fifth season of "American Idol."
-Although she didn't win the competition, coming in sixth place, her talent captivated the world, and Pickler's life hasn't been the same since.
+You have likely heard of Kellie Pickler, even if you are not a fan of country music.
+The star was born on June 28, 1986, and she got her start in beauty pageants before rising to worldwide fame on the 5th season of "American Idol."
+Although she didn't win the competition, coming in 6th place, her talent captivated the world.
+Pickler's life hasn't been the same since she made her reality TV debut.

-Pickler got her start in show business at a young age and has had a vibrant career since her big break on "American Idol," churning out several albums.
+Pickler got her start in show business at a young age and has had a vibrant career ever since her epic "American Idol" audition.
 In spite of her astronomical success, though, life hasn't always been happy for Pickler.
 The singer faced quite a few hurdles in her journey to stardom, and the fact that she overcame them is proof that Pickler is one extraordinary woman.
 Here's more about the inspiring journey of country music sensation Kellie Pickler.

 How Kellie Pickler really felt about her American Idol experience

 While she didn't win "American Idol," the experience was still a positive one for Kellie Pickler.
 Not only did it help her launch her career, but it was also a lot of fun.
 Pickler was just 19 years old and had never even been on an airplane when she appeared on the show.
 She may have been young, but Pickler quickly proved her talent and even won over the notoriously picky judge Simon Cowell.
-She told Spotlight Central that her time on the show "went really fast" and that "it was an incredible experience."
+Of her time, she told Spotlight Central, "I just think it went really fast! ...
+But it was an incredible experience."

-If Pickler has one regret about her time on "American Idol," it's that she didn't keep a journal of the adventure.
+If Pickler has one regret about her time on "American Idol," it's that she didn't keep a journal when she was on the show.
 "I wish I had written so many things down and kept notes," she said.
-Even without the notes, though, the show was a transformative experience for Pickler, who said that it "completely changed my life for the better" and "helped my dreams to become a reality."
+With or without notes, the show was a transformative experience for Pickler. "[I]t completely changed my life for the better.
+It led me to Nashville, and it helped my dreams to become a reality."

 Kellie Pickler's life seems charmed when you only see her meteoric rise.
 Before "American Idol" brought her fame, though, things were quite difficult for the star.
 Rolling Stone noted that Pickler's mom left her when the future singer was 2 years old to escape from an abusive relationship.
 Her father was in and out of prison, leaving Pickler to be raised by her grandparents.

-Pickler, who's one of several celebrities whose parents are criminals, told The Boot that she grew up visiting her father, who was in a constant battle with drugs and alcohol, in prison.
-The experience took a toll on Pickler, although it would be years before she realized just how deeply she had been impacted by her father's incarceration.
+Pickler told The Boot that she grew up visiting her father, who struggled with drug and alcohol misuse, in prison.
+The experience took a toll on the future music star, although it would be years before she realized just how deeply she had been impacted by her father's incarceration.
 "Looking at it now, as an adult, that's not normal," she said.
 "That's not the way it's supposed to be."

 Pickler added that much of the responsibility of parenting her younger siblings fell on her shoulders.
 "I didn't have time to study," she said.
 "I was too busy being a parent. ...
 I had to learn how to almost be a homemaker in a way."